 - Make sure to allow yourself plenty of time when making this cake.
-It’s easy to make but still requires plenty of cooling time.
+It’s easy to make, but still requires plenty of cooling time.
 Plan on at least thirty minutes to bring your cake to room temperature after baking in the oven.
 Add the ganache topping after it has cooled.
 Then, it needs at least three hours in the fridge to chill, but longer is better!
 I like to make this the night before and let it refrigerate overnight, so it’s perfectly ready to serve.

-- Some people enjoy a light coffee flavor to their flourless chocolate cake but I prefer mine with a hint of almond flavor.
+- Some people enjoy a light coffee flavor to their flourless chocolate cake, but I prefer mine with a hint of almond flavor.
 It adds another delicious dimension to the dessert.
 Give it a try!
 If you aren’t an almond extract fan, vanilla extract can also be used.

-- We love to serve this cake with fresh raspberries, but you could top it with blackberries, kiwi, strawberries, or any kind of fruit you like.
+- We love to serve this cake with fresh raspberries, but you could top it with blackberries, kiwi, strawberries, or any kind of fresh berries you like.
 I also like mine with a little chocolate or raspberry syrup.
-Don’t forget a sprinkle of powdered sugar or a dollop of whipped cream.
+Don’t forget a dusting of powdered sugar or a dollop of whipped cream.

-- This Easy Flourless Chocolate Cake is naturally gluten free, it isn’t overloaded with sugar, and is also high in protein!
+- This Easy Flourless Chocolate Cake is naturally gluten free, it isn’t overloaded with sugar, and is also has a bit of protein!
 If you divide the cake into 8 servings, there are 6 grams of protein per serving.
 It is definitely one of the healthier options if you are deciding on a dessert.

 More Chocolate Cake Recipes for Chocolate Lovers